Installing Chimera-md

 Recently I published the source code for my project, Chimera-md.
 I think it’s now ready to unveil to more folks.
 A key challenge there was making it easier to install.
 Now there’s a Docker image for running on 64-bit Linux servers.
 (Potentially other platforms would be valuable?
 But I think this is the current expectation.)

-A couple months ago I didn’t know how to install a project like this on my NAS.
+A few months ago I didn’t know how to install a project like this on my NAS.
 If you have similar NAS hardware, maybe these instructions will be a help.

 In the Synology DSM, if you haven’t already, you’ll need to install Container Manager from the Package Center.
 Container Manager is Synology’s graphical front-end for Docker.
 It makes it fairly easy to install and manage Docker images and containers.
 I say “fairly” because it’s Linux, and nothing in Linux is ever actually easy.